3525 Byron Road, Howell, MI 48855

 The mixture of single- and multiple-family residential housing, commercial and industrial properties, and farming creates a comfortable environment to raise a family or conduct business.
 Students in Howell Township attend Howell or Fowlerville Schools.

-Howell Township’s infrastructure includes a new state-of-the-art wastewater treatment plant, and public water is supplied through the Marion, Howell, Oceola, Genoa Water Authority (MHOG).
+Howell Township’s infrastructure includes a wastewater treatment plant.
+Public water is supplied through the Marion, Howell, Oceola, Genoa Water Authority (MHOG).
 A master plan for sewer and water has been formulated by the Township as a tool for future growth.
 Properties not on public sewer and water are serviced by private septic and wells.

 Livingston County Spencer J. Hardy Airport is part of our transportation infrastructure and serves a broad range of community needs.
 Though general aviation is generally perceived to be an important means of transport for people and goods, few people recognize that it does much more than this.
 Livingston County Airport serves a a broad range of needs including transportation of people and goods, transportation of critical care patients, search and rescue operations, tourism, law enforcement activity, flight instruction, and others in a broad range of services.
 The location of the airport allows county residents, visitors, and commercial interests a high level of utility with easy highway access to I-96, M-59 and US 23.
 Livingston County Airport is considered valuable to the competitive position of a number of local business organizations.
 If the facility were not present, it is possible that these firms would choose or be forced to locate elsewhere.
 These organizations use air charter and general aviation services made possible by the existence of the airport.